NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Team-Foundation-Build.md

 </configuration>
 ```

-In order to communicate to the version control that we don’t intent to check-in the **packages** folders, we've also added ignore files for both git (`.gitignore`) as well as TF version control (`.tfignore`).
+To communicate to version control that we don’t intent to check-in the **packages** folders, we've also added ignore files for both git (`.gitignore`) as well as TF version control (`.tfignore`).
 These files describes patterns of files you don't want to check-in.

 The `.gitignore` file looks as follows: